Chilkoot Pass: Alternative route

 Most of the horses that died on the White Pass trail gave out or were killed within a 2 mi stretch of slope.
-By 1897, 3200 pack horses had died on White Pass trail, and their bodies were left there.
-The bodies of the horses were often used as footing for other pack horses making their way through the trail.
+By 1897, 3200 pack horses had died on White Pass trail, and their bodies were left there, often used as footing for other pack horses making their way through the trail.
 The horses that had fallen were not always dead, and suffered more under the hooves of others.

 When the horses could not work anymore, or were of no further use along the Chilkoot Trail, the animals were turned loose without feed.
 Many animals were left at the base of Chilkoot Pass at Sheep Camp.
 Most of the animals became sick and starved as they staggered through the camps trying to find food.
 The horses were no longer useful and had lost their value.

-Malnutrition was a large problem for the travelers on the Chilkoot and White Pass Trails, and many died from it.
+Malnutrition was also a large problem for the human travelers on the Chilkoot and White Pass Trails, and many died from it.
 Sometimes people suffering from malnutrition ate the bodies of the dead horses left on the White Pass Trail, and became violently ill as a result.
 It was rumoured that a traveler had used his boots as a source of food by boiling them and drinking the broth after so he could eat something.
 Physical illness was not the only problem to plague the travelers, as many also went insane from the conditions along the trails.
 Historians have suggested that the high rate of mental problems recounted were caused by the poor diets of many travelers, added to what may have been poor condition before starting the trails.
 In addition, along the trail the only shelter against the sometimes -40 degree temperatures were thin tents.

 In culture

-The pass is depicted in the 1925 Charlie Chaplin movie The Gold Rush.
+The pass is depicted in the 1925 Charlie Chaplin movie The Gold Rush, the 1929 silent The Trail of '98, and the 1991 film White Fang.

-The name of the pass also replaces “Yosemite” for Yosemite Sam’s character in the 1952 Warner Bros.
+The name of the pass is also used instead of “Yosemite” for Yosemite Sam’s character in the 1952 Warner Bros.
 Looney Tunes animated cartoon 14 Carrot Rabbit.